 How is the hearing mechanism affected by ototoxic substances?

 Ototoxicants may enter the body by inhalation, ingress through the skin, or ingestion, and eventually find its way into the bloodstream.
 It may then damage the inner ear by either affecting the structures in the ear itself, or by affecting the nervous system.
 Some of these ototoxicants may damage the hair cells in the cochlea (i.e. the auditory receptor located in the inner ear) where the hair cells are responsible for transmitting signals to the brain along the auditory nerve.
 These type of ototoxicants may be classified as cochleotoxicants.
-There are 2 further types of ototoxicants, viz: neurotoxicants which can inflict auditory damage via the central and peripheral nervous system, and vestibulotoxicants which affect the vestibular system and result in imbalance, and may be accompanied by dizziness and vertigo.
+There are 2 further types of ototoxicants, viz: neurotoxicants which can inflict auditory damage via the central and peripheral nervous system, and vestibulotoxicants which affect the balance sensors in the ear and result in imbalance.
+This may be accompanied by dizziness and vertigo.

 The detrimental effect of some ototoxic substances upon hearing is that in addition to sounds needing to be louder for detection, it creates both the inability to localise auditory signals and poor frequency resolution which contribute to further hearing impairment.
-In environments where hearing protectors are worn, the sufferer’s chances of accidents are heightened.
+Consequently, in noisy environments, the chances of accidents are heightened for those affected.

 Which substances are ototoxic?